lorrainea/IsoXpressor/README.md

-IsoXtractor: A tool to assess transcriptional activity within isochores
+IsoXpressor: A tool to assess transcriptional activity within isochores
 ===

-<b>Description</b>: Given a genome, read directory and conditions file, IsoXtractor statistically analyses the TPM and RPKM scores of the number of reads identified in each isochore for each condition.
+<b>Description</b>: Given a genome, read directory and conditions file, IsoXpressor statistically analyses the TPM and RPKM scores of the number of reads identified in each isochore for each condition.

 <b>Installation</b>: To install IsoXtractor, please follow the instructions given in file INSTALL.
 ```